Webhooks

 Best Practices for Reliability

-- Process the data asynchronously if needed
+- Process the data asynchronously after acknowledging

-- Monitor your failure count
+- Monitor your failure count in the webhook list

 Use Cases